Fio-piccolo/STHGCN-Traffic-Net/README.md

 - Exploring the integration of additional real-time traffic features for enhanced robustness.

 ## Important
-In this project.We don't have other useage rather than learning.
+In this project.
+We don't have other useage rather than learning.